-LHCC-13 Compliance and Contravention Policy, be amended to include our new policy LHCC-18 Pet and Animal Policy.
+LHCC-13 Compliance and Contravention Policy, be amended to include our new policies:

+- LHCC-17 COVID-19 Immunizations Disclosure Policy; and - LHCC-18 Pet and Animal Policy.

 LHCC-17 COVID-19 Immunizations Disclosure Policy be amended to include that we are to follow the most current recommendations provided by The Chief Medical Officer of Health and/or the Ministry of Education.